 • The 2010 version is based on the true story of outed CIA agent Valerie Plame, whose cover was blown by Washington politicians trying to exact revenge on her husband.

-• The 1995 version actually features Baldwin as a detective trying to protect Crawford from former KGB hitmen, meaning it at least shares the whole black ops theme.
+• The 1995 version actually features Baldwin as a detective trying to protect Crawford from KGB hit men, meaning it at least shares the whole black ops theme.
 So that could get confusing.

-• While this year's "Fair Game" is expected to be a player when award season rolls around, so was the 1995 version: the movie was nominated for three Razzie Awards, including Worst Screen Couple.
+• While the 2010 "Fair Game" didn't score any significant awards nominations, the 1995 version certainly did: it was nominated for three Razzie Awards, including Worst Screen Couple.

 'Twilight' (2008) vs. 'Twilight' (1998)